 Figure 23.
 Measured power observations from the entire database.
-In many periods, the pitot observations describe a relatively thin line, but the line shifts from period to period
+In many periods, the pitot observations describe a relative thin line, but the line shifts from period to period

 Figure 24.
 Measured flap load observations from the entire database.
-In many periods, the pitot observations describe a relatively thin line, but the line shifts from period to period
+In many periods, the pitot observations describe a relative thin line, but the line shifts from period to period

-By comparing time series of the different periods some observations were made:
+By comparing time series of the different periods some observations were done:

-Two minute mean values often represent a wide range of wind speeds and power levels.
-If these wind speeds and power levels are all from one of the more linear parts of the power curve, the mean value may be satisfactory while observations covering the transition regions, i.e. the transition from variable to constant rotor speed (pitot wind speed $\sim$ 5.5 m/s) and the transition from variable to constant power (pitot wind speed $\sim$ 8 m/s), often result in inconvenient mean values.
+Two minutes mean values often represent a wide range of wind speeds and power levels.
+If these wind speeds and power levels are all from one of the more linear parts of the power curve, the mean value may be satisfactory while observations covering the transition regions, i.e. the transition from variable to constant rotor speed (pitot wind speed ~5.5m/s) and the transition from variable to constant power (pitot wind speed ~8m/s), often result in inconvenient mean values.